1 9 6 7 – 1 9 7 0 (USA)

 55 x 30 minute episodes

-The popular Marvel comics character that redefined the superhero came swinging into TV with this 1967 debut.
+The popular Marvel comic character (created by Stan Lee) that redefined the superhero came swinging into TV with this 1967 debut.

-While working on a school science experiment, Peter was accidentally bitten by an irradiated spider and soon began developing superhuman talents that resembled those of a spider’s.
+While working on a school science experiment, Peter was accidentally bitten by an irradiated spider and soon began developing superhuman talents that resembled those of a spider.

-Not only could he climb walls and ceilings, but he had also developed a “spider-sense,” which warned him of danger well in advance of his more human contemporaries.
+Not only could he climb walls and ceilings, but he had also developed a “spider-sense,” which warned him of danger well before his more human contemporaries.

 After this epiphany, Peter decided to use his powers almost solely to make the city safe for its citizens.
 He developed a “web fluid”, capable of immobilising any target, which also provided him with a brilliant mode of transportation.

-Shooting the fluid from devices on his wrist, he was able to swing around the city uninterrupted and toll-free.
+Shooting the fluid from devices on his wrist, he could swing around the city uninterrupted and toll-free.

 Unlike many superheroes before him, Spider-Man was not loved by all.
 Daily Bugle editor J. Jonah Jameson frequently criticised him for his anonymous vigilantism, often printing scathing editorials demanding that the hero reveal his secret identity.